 A Linux kernel package then needs to be installed the first time in the GUI.
-Best is to used make xconfig or make gconfig.
-To install an all default Linux kernel make -C linux install can be used.

 By default, Linux is installed by cloning the official Linux GIT repository and applying patches therein.
 If the option "Use tar archive instead of GIT when possible" is selected, a tar archive from kernel.org is downloaded and used as the patch-base.